miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ### The shader

-The miter joints need to be done in screen space.
+As said, the miter joints need to be done in screen space.
-So, the shader applies perspective and scales with the resolution before calculating $D$ and $E$, then undoes it after.
+So, the shader applies perspective and scales with the resolution before calculating the offset for $D$ and $E$, then undoes it after.

 {{<highlight glsl "lineNos=inline">}}